Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

  logs:PutLogEvents
  }***

-### Step 10: Create and attach a CloudWatchFullAccess policy
+### Step 11: Create and attach a CloudWatchFullAccess policy tpo the existing CruddurServiceExecutionRole
-- We will add another policy, ```CloudWatchFullAccessPolicy``` [aws/policies/cloudwatch-fullaccess-policy.json]() and attach it to the ```CruddurServiceExecutionRole``` and run the following in the terminal to create the policy and attach it to the role simultaneously:
+- We will add another policy, ```CloudWatchFullAccessPolicy``` [aws/policies/cloudwatch-fullaccess-policy.json](https://github.com/Msaghu/aws-bootcamp-cruddur-2023/blob/main/aws/policies/cloudwatch-fullaccess-policy.json) and attach it to the ```CruddurServiceExecutionRole``` and run the following in the terminal to create the policy and attach it to the role simultaneously:
 ```
 aws iam put-role-policy \
   --policy-name CloudWatchFullAccessPolicy \
   --role-name CruddurServiceExecutionRole \
   --policy-document file://aws/policies/cloudwatch-fullaccess-policy.json
 ```
-OR you can also do this(if you dont want to create the JSON policy document THEN attach it to the file).
+***OR you can also do this(if you dont want to create the JSON policy document THEN attach it to the file).***
 ```
 aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/CloudWatchFullAccess --role-name CruddurServiceExecutionRole
 ```

-### Step 11: Create a CruddurTaskRole and attach a Sessions Manager policy
+### Step 12: Create a CruddurTaskRole and attach a Sessions Manager policy
-- In policies, create a task role, ```CruddurTaskRole``` [aws/policies/service-assume-role-ssm-task-policy.json]() and run the following in the terminal to create the role:
+- In policies, create a task role, ```CruddurTaskRole``` [aws/policies/service-assume-role-ssm-task-policy.json](https://github.com/Msaghu/aws-bootcamp-cruddur-2023/blob/main/aws/policies/assume-role-ssm-task-policy.json) and run the following in the terminal to create the role:
 ```
 aws iam create-role \
     --role-name CruddurTaskRole \
     --assume-role-policy-document file://aws/policies/service-assume-role-ssm-task-policy.json
 ```
 - Confirm that the role was created in the AWS IAM console.
-- We will now create a policy, ```SSMAccessPolicy``` [aws/policies/ssm-task-policy.json]() and attach it to the ```CruddurTaskRole``` and run the following in the terminal to create the policy and attch it to the role simultaneously:
+- We will now create a policy, ```SSMAccessPolicy``` [aws/policies/ssm-task-policy.json](https://github.com/Msaghu/aws-bootcamp-cruddur-2023/blob/main/aws/policies/ssm-task-policy.json) and attach it to the ```CruddurTaskRole``` and run the following in the terminal to create the policy and attch it to the role simultaneously:
 ```
 aws iam put-role-policy \
   --policy-name SSMAccessPolicy \